 Where Engineering Curiosity Meets Visual Storytelling

-On August 14, 2025, DigiAura VFX Academy was honoured to welcome students and faculty from Prathyusha Engineering College for an insightful industrial visit and career guidance session.
-For an engineering institution accustomed to robotics labs and coding workshops, a visit to a professional VFX studio offered something unexpected: a compelling proof that technical education and creative careers are not mutually exclusive — they are increasingly interdependent.
+On August 14, 2025, DigiAura VFX Academy welcomed students and faculty from Prathyusha Engineering College for an insightful industrial visit and career guidance session.
+For an engineering institution accustomed to robotics labs and coding workshops, a visit to a professional VFX studio offered something unexpected: a compelling proof that technical education and creative careers are not mutually exclusive - they are increasingly interdependent.

 Exploring the VFX & Virtual Production Ecosystem